 Peter the Great gets a Ukrainian paint job

-In Deptford, there’s a monument to Peter the Great crafted by Mikhail Shemyakin.
+In Deptford, there’s a monument to Peter the Great crafted by Mihail Chemiakin.
 Viewing it, much like encountering the artist’s other works, is a challenge that often leaves observers tearful—not from the depth of emotion it might inspire, but rather from its sheer lack of appeal.

-However, in a bold statement marking the anniversary of the Russian invasion, anonymous artists transformed the sculpture with the vibrant blue and yellow of the Ukrainian flag, enhancing its appearance significantly, in my view.
+In February 2024, in a statement marking the anniversary of the Russian invasion, anonymous artists transformed the sculpture with the vibrant blue and yellow of the Ukrainian flag, enhancing its appearance significantly, in my view.
 A clear case of polishing a turd!

 Peter the Great in Deptford

 This monument has quite a fascinating history.
-Contrary to initial assumptions, the peculiar box on its left side is not a miniature armoured vehicle but rather a makeshift shroud, ingeniously concealing evidence of vandalism.
+Contrary to initial assumptions, the peculiar box on its left side is not a miniature armoured vehicle but rather a makeshift shroud concealing evidence of vandalism.

 In the summer of 2022, the sculpture and its surroundings were damaged—part of its fencing was torn apart, and a side element next to Peter was disrupted.
 Police investigations suggested the motive was not political but rather the theft of metals by hooded vandals, who remain at large.